Italian translation Fieldset, Legend e Screen Reader by Roberto Castaldo.

 structural associations provided by the legend and fieldset elements?

-The most important relationship is that of the legend
+The most important relationship is that of the legend text

 to the individual controls contained in a fieldset, as the legend serves